PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

-The competition is open to all Masters and PhD students as well as early career researchers (last degree obtained a maximum of 7 years ago, excluding parental leave, serious illness and similar delays) working in planetary science or related fields.
+The competition is open to all PhD, Master’s and Bachelor’s students as well as early career researchers (last degree obtained a maximum of 7 years ago, excluding parental leave, serious illness and similar delays) working in planetary science or related fields.

 Is there a specific topic or subject area?

 Is there an age limit?

 The competition is open to all Masters/PhD students and early career researchers with no age limit.